 The two main types of oral devices are:

-• Devices for Retaining the Tongue: These mouthguards use suction to draw and hold the tongue forward, preventing it from collapsing backward into the airway.
+- Devices for Retaining the Tongue: These mouthguards use suction to draw and hold the tongue forward to prevent it from collapsing backward into the airway.
 Likewise, they are referred to as tongue-stabilizing devices (TSD).

-• Mandibular Advancement Devices (MAD): Mandibular Advancement Devices are usually fitted by a dentist and snap onto the teeth.
+- Mandibular Advancement Devices (MAD): MADs are usually fitted by a dentist and snap onto the teeth.
 They try to hold your jaw more forward to avoid obstructing your airway.

-Oral appliances are usually less expensive than CPAP, making them an appealing option for those seeking a reliable sleep apnea mouthguard.
+Oral appliances are usually less expensive than CPAP.
+They’re a great option if you want a reliable sleep apnea mouthguard.
 However, they must be replaced more often.

 Pros: